aspose-total/Aspose.Total-Products/total/en/net/conversion/dot-to-sxc/_index.md

 {{< blocks/products/pf/feature-page-header h1="C# API to Convert DOT to SXC or Online App" h2="Export DOT to SXC via C# without using Microsoft<sup>&reg;</sup> Word or Microsoft<sup>&reg;</sup> Excel" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-By using [Aspose.Total for .NET](https://products.aspose.com/total/net/) you can include DOT to SXC conversion feature within any .NET, C#, ASP.NET and VB.NET application in two simple steps.
-Firstly, by using [Aspose.Words for .NET](https://products.aspose.com/words/net/), you can export DOT to HTML.
-After that, by using [Aspose.Cells for .NET](https://products.aspose.com/cells/net/) Spreadsheet Programming API, you can convert HTML to SXC.
+Aspose.Total for .NET is a comprehensive suite of APIs that enables developers to easily include DOT to SXC conversion feature within any .NET, C#, ASP.NET and VB.NET application.
+This suite of APIs provides a wide range of features and capabilities that can be used to create, manipulate, and convert various file formats.

+The process of converting DOT to SXC is simple and straightforward.
+Firstly, Aspose.Words for .NET can be used to export DOT to HTML.
+This API provides a wide range of features and capabilities that can be used to create, manipulate, and convert various document formats.
+It also provides a powerful set of features that can be used to convert DOT to HTML.

+Once the DOT file is converted to HTML, Aspose.Cells for .NET can be used to convert HTML to SXC.
+This API provides a wide range of features and capabilities that can be used to create, manipulate, and convert various spreadsheet formats.
+It also provides a powerful set of features that can be used to convert HTML to SXC.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}